 TLS Hardening

-By default, HTTP.sys (part of the Windows OS) allows the usage of insecure/obsolete protocols, ciphers, key exchange algorithms and hashes for maximum compatibility.
-As this allows a wide range of browsers to interact with the webserver, it also opens potential opportunities for TLS attacks.
+By default, the HTTP.sys web server of the Microsoft Windows operating system allows the usage of insecure/obsolete protocols, ciphers, key exchange algorithms and hashes for maximum compatibility.
+As this allows a wide range of browsers to interact with the web server, it also exposes it to TLS attacks.

-To prevent possible TLS attacks, it is recommended to disable multiple obsolete and known insecure parts.
-There is a balance here between browser compatibility and security, please refer to Wikipedia TLS overview to see a list of browsers and their support for TLS versions.
+To prevent possible TLS attacks, we recommend you disable multiple obsolete and known insecure parts.
+See Wikipedia TLS overview article to see a list of browsers and their support for TLS versions.

 The following registry code can be used to disable insecure/obsolete protocols, ciphers, key exchange algorithms and hashes.